monorail-xyz/docs/docs/community/testnet.md

 # Monad Testnet

-The Monad testnet go public on the 19th of February, and Monorail will be the deployed and ready from day one!
+The Monad testnet went public on the 19th of February 2025, and Monorail has been available since day one.

 ## Accessing Monorail